The Inquisition Tribunal: Description

-Francisco Goya
+Background

 Born in 1746, Goya moved from his home town Zaragoza to Madrid in 1775.
-He became a cartoon painter in the royal tapestry factory and his work was brought to the attention of the Spanish royalty.
+He became a cartoon painter in the Royal Tapestry Factory and his work was brought to the attention of the Spanish royalty.
 He was appointed court painter in 1789.
 Long before he painted The Inquisition Tribunal, in 1783, he made a portrait of Don Manuel Osorio Manrique de Zúñiga aged six, who later became a cardinal at the age of twenty-three and ended the notorious Spanish Inquisition.
 By the time period in which this painting was most likely completed, Goya was long finished with painting sunny pictures in the rococo style.
 He had suffered a grave illness in 1792 that left him permanently deaf.
 This crisis marked a turning point in his work; instead of light-hearted decorations he painted strong essays on the turmoil and raw emotion of man’s inhumanity to man.
 The Inquisition Tribunal is one of a series of paintings marked by an instance of cruelty—here in the Inquisition Tribunal, the threat of being burned at the stake, symbolised by the pointed hats worn by the accused.
 A Procession of Flagellants, another one of Goya's works in this series, shows the presence of cruelty and the use of symbolism, where blood is seen flowing out onto the white garment of figures.
 Its size is 46 cm x 73 cm (18 inches x 29 inches).
 It is an oil on panel.

-Historical background

 The Spanish Inquisition was established in 1478 to keep Catholic orthodoxy.
 The first auto-da-fé took place in Seville in 1481, when six conversos (Jews forcibly converted to Christianity) were burnt at the stake.
 In Goya's lifetime he would have been quite aware of the history and strong influence that the church held on Spanish society.
 Though the Inquisition was winding down it was not until 1834 that it was officially ended.
 Goya sketched, painted and printed many scenes showing the barbarity and cruelty of the Spanish Inquisition and of the turbulent, warring times in which he lived.

 Goya was twice summoned by the Inquisition.
 The first time was in regard to his series of prints Los Caprichos, published in 1799.
 He was called by the Inquisition again in 1815, after ecclesiastical authorities discovered his paintings The Naked Maja and The Clothed Maja among the seized property of Manuel Godoy.
 In both instances he escaped serious punishment.